-Trust has been proposed as an important determinant of various economic phenomena, including growth (Knack and Keefer 1997, Zak and Knack 2001), financial development (Guiso, Sapienza and Zingales 2004), and civic participation (La Porta et al. 1997).
+Trust has been proposed as an important determinant of various economic phenomena, including growth (Knack and Keefer 1997, Zak and Knack 2001), financial development (Guiso, Sapienza and Zingales 2004), civic participation (La Porta et al. 1997), investment decisions and patterns of international trade (Guiso, Sapienza and Zingales 2009).
 Such studies suggest that survey measures of trust like the standard trust question ("Generally speaking, would you say that most people can be trusted or that you can't be too careful in dealing with people?") is a good proxy for "social capital" and that social capital promotes economic efficiency by facilitating cooperation and the enforcement of incomplete contracts.
 However, this literature has been challenged on the grounds that it is unclear what survey measures such as the trust question actually measure (see e.g. Sobel 2002, Durlauf 2002, Beugelsdijk 2006).
 To address this critique, a growing literature combines survey measures and experimental data to shed light on the microfoundations of social capital.

 This paper reports results from a large-scale experiment on cooperation in public goods games and relates cooperation behavior to survey measures of social capital, in particular the standard trust question.
-The experiment is run over the internet with more than 1000 randomly selected participants from the Danish population.
+The experiment is run over the internet with close to 1500 randomly selected participants from the Danish population.
 We find that both self-reported trust and observed cooperation levels are high, and regression analysis shows that trust attitudes have a significant explanatory power for cooperation behavior.
-While these results are interesting per se, the main focus of this paper is to provide a microfoundation for why this relation exists.
+While these results are interesting per se, the main focus of this paper is to study the microfoundation of this relation.
 We argue that cooperation choices are driven by preferences and beliefs.
-Some people have no preference for cooperation (14 percent are free riders in our sample), but most have a preference for cooperating given that others do (70 percent are conditional cooperators).
-Beliefs about other peoples' inclination to cooperate do not matter for free riders but do matter for conditional cooperators.
+Some people have no preference for cooperation, and choose to free ride regardless of the contribution level of others (15 percent in our sample are free riders), but most have a preference for cooperating given that others do (69 percent are conditional cooperators).
+Beliefs about other peoples' inclination to cooperate do not matter for free riders but do serve as a main determinant of contribution levels for conditional cooperators.